 To make certain that the right amount of income tax is withheld from your paycheck, you need to claim the correct number of allowances on the W-4 form that you file with your employer.
 You have less money withheld when you claim more allowances.
 Much confusion exists between the terms "allowances" and "exemptions," and the terms are often used interchangeably.
-To have the correct amount of taxes withheld, it is important to understand the difference between each of these terms.
+To have the correct amount of taxes withheld and achieve the maximum allowances on W4 forms, it is important to understand the difference between each of these terms.

 When you get a new job you fill out a W-4 form to help your employer calculate how much they should withhold from your paycheck in taxes.
 You can claim allowances on this W-4 form.
 On your income tax return, you generally claim an exemption for yourself and your spouse, as well as any dependents that you have.
 Your allowances claimed on your Form W-4 do not have to equal the number of exemptions that you claim, because they are based on separate criteria.